Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 If the adjacent `vertex` does not belong to set `E`, the weight of the edge between the given `vertex` and the adjacent `vertex` is subtracted from the gain.
 The resulting gain value reflects the net effect of adjacent vertices on the partitioning decision regarding the given `vertex`.
 Return Value:
-+ The function returns the computed gain value for the specified `vertex`.
++ `gain` the value of the computed gain for the specified vertex.

 ## `GGGP`